-Male hypogonadism is a condition in which the body doesn't produce enough testosterone — the hormone that plays a key role in masculine growth and development during puberty — or has an impaired ability to produce sperm or both.
+Male hypogonadism is a condition in which the body doesn't produce enough of the hormone that plays a key role in masculine growth and development during puberty (testosterone) or enough sperm or both.

 Hypogonadism can begin during fetal development, before puberty or during adulthood.
 Signs and symptoms depend on when the condition develops.

 If the body doesn't produce enough testosterone during fetal development, the result may be impaired growth of the external sex organs.
 Depending on when hypogonadism develops and how much testosterone is present, a child who is genetically male may be born with:

 - Genitals that are neither clearly male nor clearly female (ambiguous genitals)

 - Underdeveloped male genitals

 Male hypogonadism can delay puberty or cause incomplete or lack of normal development.
 It can hamper:

 - Excessive growth of the arms and legs in relation to the trunk of the body